Here is a short list of resources that have been helpful to me.

 Crystals

 I was very fortunate to get to take a few online classes with Hibiscus Moon before she retired.
 Luckily her website is still there, jammed with excellent crystal information.
-I am so glad I found Hibiscus, because her approach to crystals is the only one that makes sense to me.
+I am so glad I found Hibiscus because her approach to crystals is the only one that makes sense to me.
 I'm one of those people that has to know WHY.
-She knows her stuff, she knows science, she walks the walk and is the real deal in my opinion.
+She knows metaphysics, she knows science, she walks the walk and is the real deal in my opinion.
 Her YouTube channel has tons of content and I have spent many hours watching and listening to it.Â